happyme531/ebaz4205_stmp3770_debuggr/README.md

 Development status:

-Development status:

 [x] The code can compile.
 [x] Tested but it doesn't work :( The code should be fine, maybe just some configuration / wiring problem.
 [] The code is working with an external jtag adapter.
 [] Using petalinux and openocd to debug the stmp3770 without any external hardware.